 The Company's intangible property, particularly the Company's intellectual property rights, plays an important role in securing the Company's competitive advantage.
 The Company held the patent for the Company's PRV technology Patent 5,855,225 which expired January 29, 2016.
 The Company holds the patents for the Company's PRV Patent No. 9,568,146 B1 issued February 14, 2017, and for the Company's OBM Patent 7,104,722 B2 which expires in 2023 and has a trademark for the Company's One Bolt Manway (Registration Number 4,282,652).
-The Company holds the patent for the Company's Company also holds the patent for the Company's VRV, Patent 9,441,749, expiring in 2033.
-On February 8, 2017, the Company filed a United States provisional patent application and a corresponding Canadian patent application for an Active Suspension Control System and Method for No-Road Vehicles ("ASCS") and continued patent work and international patent applications were filed on February 3, 2018.
+The Company holds the patent for the Company's ceramic BOV Patent 9470320 issued on January 13, 2016.
+The Company also holds the patent for the Company's VRV, Patent 9,441,749, expiring in 2033.
+On February 8, 2017, the Company filed a United States provisional patent application and a corresponding Canadian patent application for an Active Suspension

+Control System and Method for No-Road Vehicles ("ASCS") and continued patent work and international patent applications were filed on February 3, 2018.